Think Twice Before Visiting These Dangerous South American Destinations

 Advertisement

-Even residents of Villa 31 aren't immune to the area's troubles.
 Break-ins are so common that many building owners go to the length of covering them wholly with metal cages.
+According to local newspaper, La Nacion, this underprivileged area had the second-highest murder rate in the city in 2019, and travelers would still do well to avoid it today.
 YouTuber Indigo Traveller dared to venture through the locality in 2023, and his findings weren't surprising.
-The host, Nick, spoke to a man working for the local fire service, who said two to three people fall from buildings every day, as well as the story of a former bank robber who had just emerged from a prison sentence and was sleeping rough in the area.
-One Redditor also took to the platform to tell his tale of walking into Villa 31.
-Locals warned him not to go there, and though he came to no harm, he was warned by Villa 31 shopkeepers that he should leave rather than go further in.
+The host, Nick, spoke to a man working for the local fire service who said two to three people fall from buildings every day.
+One Redditor also took to the platform to tell their tale of walking into Villa 31.
+Though they came to no harm, they were warned by Villa 31 shopkeepers to leave rather than go any further.

 Advertisement